-Administrative Expense - \$15,000,000 at December 31, 2020 and 2019.
+Administrative Expense - \$15,000,000 at December 31, 2021 and 2020.

 The above actuarial assumptions are based on the presumption that the Plan will continue.
 Were the Plan to terminate, different actuarial assumptions and other factors might be applicable in determining actuarial results.
-Through December 31, 2020, the Plan's actuary has determined the Plan has met the minimum funding requirements of ERISA.
+Through December 31, 2021, the Plan's actuary has determined the Plan has met the minimum funding requirements of ERISA.

-The Plan is certified in endangered (yellow zone) status.
+The Plan is certified in the Green Zone.

 Plan contributions are made and the actuarial present value of accumulated plan benefits are reported based on certain assumptions pertaining to interest rates, inflation rates and employee demographics, all of which are subject to change.
-Due to uncertainties inherent in the estimations and assumptions process, it is at least reasonably possible that changes in these estimates and assumptions in the near term would be material to the financial statements.
+Due to uncertainties inherent in the estimations and assumptions process, it is at least reasonably possible that changes in these estimates and assumptions in the near-term would-be material to the financial statements.